jnbrq/hbmex-fccm2025/external/INSTALL.md

 It depends on our in-house libraries, `chext` and `hdlinfo`, for generating the RTL.
 `chext` provides primitives for creating elastic circuits and AXI infrastructure.

 Additionally, we have our own SystemC-based verification framework to verify elastic circuits.
-This framework requires:

-- CMake
-- Verilator
-- Several C++ and Python libraries (`hdlscw`, `chext-test`)
+This framework requires CMake, Verilator and Several C++ and Python libraries (including `hdlscw` and `chext-test`).

 The software that communicates with the FPGA to execute experiments depends on: